os-climate/osc-github-devops/README.md

 ### Description

-This repository contains a number of GitHub composite actions, reusable workflows, and workflows.
+This repository contains shared GitHub composite actions and workflows.

 The purpose of these is to provide small modular components and larger pieces of shared DevOps functionality which may be helpful to the OS-Climate community, and indeed other open-source projects.
-Right now, the current focus is on Python and the tooling around Python projects, since that is the language currently used for the vast majority of OS-Climate projects and repositories.
+Right now, the current focus is on Python and the tooling around Python projects, since that is the language used for most of OS-Climate projects and repositories.

 ### Python Template Code

-The repository also contains some sample Python code which is published to the Python package index repository and is installable with the Python "pip" command.
-The dummy sample project ensures Python packages can be built, tested and published using the supplied GitHub composite actions, reusable workflows, and workflows.
+The repository also contains a sample/template Python project, published to the Python package index and is installable with the Python "pip" command.
+The sample code acts as a test be to ensure Python packages will build, test and publish using the supplied GitHub composite actions and workflows.

 Relevant link to the Python package index project page:

 - [osc-github-devops](https://pypi.org/project/osc-github-devops)

-Detailed documentation will be supplied here, once further development is done.

 In the meantime, here is some general documentation covering the relevant topics: